xhawk18/promise-cpp/Readme.md

 Promise-cpp is easy to use, just #include "promise.hpp" is enough.
 With promise-cpp, you can resolve or reject any type of data without writing complex template code.

+Promise-cpp is depended only on STL (c++11 or higher).
-Promise-cpp is designed to built by c++11 compilers and almost no dependencies.
-Although some of the examples are linked against boost library, promise-cpp itself is absolutely **workable without boost library** and can be used together with other asynchronized libraries.
+Although some of the asio examples are linked against boost library, promise-cpp itself is absolutely **workable without boost library** and can be used together with other asynchronized libraries.

 Promise-cpp can be the base component in event-looped asychronized programming, which is NOT std::promise.